 - Interactive theater experience was €15

-- Public transportation was a few Euros each way but since we lived near the wall, it was decently easy to get around by foot.
+- Public transportation was a few Euros each way, but since we lived near the wall, it was decently easy to get around on foot.

 If you have other questions, feel free to shoot me a message!

 Thanks to my beautiful friend Camila for these beautiful photos.
 Check her out here.

 I have strange luck, I really do.
 I’ve lost my passport in the mountains, was ‘haunted’ while living in India, stranded in Turkey, caught some weird illnesses while in Delhi, go lost backpacking in Colombia.